marcglasberg/asyncredux.com/flutter/miscellaneous/cached-selectors.md

 ## External reselect package

 The reselect functionality explained above is provided out-of-the-box with Async Redux.
-However, Async Redux also works perfectly with the external <a href="https://pub.dev/packages/reselect">reselect</a> package.
+However, Async Redux also works perfectly with the external [reselect](https://pub.dev/packages/reselect) package.

 Then, why did I care to reimplement a similar functionality?
 What are the differences?